ECQF Game #5 Review: Toronto Maple Leafs 4 vs. Boston Bruins 3 | Maple Leafs Hotstove

 Give Babcock credit amid what’s been an up-and-down series for him – the new line combinations and four-line balance seemed to be the shakeup the Leafs needed, and he made the right call keeping Johnsson in the lineup over Komarov.

 10. The Leafs played a pretty good first half to this game (excepting a 9-0 shots run for the Bruins in the second half of the first) and then had to battle the elements – the bounces off the end boards leading to two goals against, the suspect officiating on at least three or four of the penalties – to get this one over the line and take the series back home.
-Can this win on the road in adverse circumstances with it all on the line be the emotional turning point of the series?
+Can this win on the road, in adverse circumstances with it all on the line, be the emotional turning point of the series?
 We’ll find out Monday at the ACC.

 Game Flow: 5v5 Shot Attempts